profLewis/geog0111_OLD/README.md

 If you are intending to use these notes on your opwn computer, you will need a relatively comprehensive installation of Python (such as that from [anaconda](https://store.continuum.io/cshop/anaconda/)), and will also need [GDAL](http://www.gdal.org/) installed for some of the work.
 You may also find it of value to have [git](http://git-scm.com/) installed.

-We are assuming that you are new to computing in this course, but that you are aware of the basic unix material covered in the previous lecture.
+We are assuming that you are new to computing in this course.
+We will not explicitly go through unix (operating system) notes, but you should make yourself familiar with the basic concepts.

 ### Using the course notes

-### 2.2.2 Running Python

 We will generally use the `ipython` interpreter for running interactive Python programs.